 Umbilical Cord Keepsake

 These are made by cutting the umbilical cord and making it into your desired shape and then dehydrating the cord so it is stiff.
-You can make them into hearts, spell out words, etc. Lately, I’ve seen them being made into dream-catchers too.
+You can make them into hearts, spell out words, etc. I’ve even seen them being made into dream catchers.

 Placenta Print

-Placenta prints are beautiful pieces of art!
+Placenta prints are one of many beautiful ways to use your placenta after birth!
 Some women make them just from the blood by laying it flat and pressing a piece of paper on the top.
 Or you can paint it.
 You can make them from the mother’s side or the baby’s side!
-I made the one below after my third baby was born and it’s something I really treasure.
+I made the one below after my third baby was born, which I really treasure.
 I plan to put it in his baby book one day.
 If you plan to consume the placenta in any way, be sure to use food-grade edible paint.

-You can have tiny flecks of your dried placenta made into a pendant with resin and glitter for earrings, necklaces, key chains, etc. These turn out really beautiful!
-Likewise you can do the same thing with your breast milk!
+You can have tiny flecks of your dried placenta made into jewelry with resin and glitter for earrings, necklaces, key chains, etc. These turn out really beautiful!
+Likewise, you can do the same thing with your breast milk!

 Placenta Encapsulation